 We collect such personal data you have deliberately provided when you established contact with us, in particular by e-mail.

 Such data are processed only for the correspondence with you and for the purpose for which you have made the data available, always in the context of this communication, as for instance to process your request or to contact you at your request.
 In this case the processing of personal data is carried out with your consent and is permissible pursuant to Art.
-6 (1a) DSGVO.
+6 (1) lit. a GDPR.

-After completion of your request in full, your data are blocked for further use and erased upon expiry of any storage terms, if so required, unless you have given your express consent to further use of your data, or unless we are otherwise entitled to storage.
+After completion of your request, your data are blocked for further use and erased upon expiry of any storage terms, if so required, unless you have given your express consent to further use of your data, or unless we are otherwise entitled to storage.

 - E-mail address